Nutanix-APJ/NHT/Volumes/volumes.rst

 Create a Volume Group in Prism:

 1. Login to Prism
 2. Navigate to the Storage Dashboard
 3. Click “+ Volume Group” to create a new Volume Group
-4. In the Volume Group Window give the volume group a name, Add a new disk and leave the default of “Allocate On Container” selected and the default container selected, and input a size for the disk of 60 and click Add.
+4. In the Volume Group Window give the volume group a name "mylinuxvg", Add a new disk and select default container, input a size for the disk of 60 and click Add.
-5. In the Initiators section enter the iqn name of the Linux iSCSI initiator you copied down in step 4 of the previous section and click Add.
+5. In the Initiators section , click "Add New client", enter the iqn name of the Linux iSCSI initiator you copied down in step 5 of the previous section and click Add.
 6. Then click Save.

 Connect ABS disks to Linux VM: